-- 8.1 The management committee may, by resolution, reprimand, suspend or expel a member from membership of the association if, in the opinion of the management committee, the member has materially breached any of its obligations under this constitution or the regulations. - 8.2 The management committee must inform the member concerned of the grounds for the proposed disciplinary action and give the member reasonable opportunity to be heard. - 8.3 If any management committee member is biased against or in favour of the member concerned, the management committee must convene a disciplinary subcommittee to hear and determine any allegation that a member has materially breached one or more of its obligations under this constitution or the regulations and to make recommendations to the management committee about the appropriate consequences of its findings.
-Any management committee member who may be biased must not be a member of the disciplinary subcommittee. - 8.4 The management committee may rely on the findings and recommendations of the disciplinary committee, but is not required to do so. - 8.5 There is no right of appeal against the decision of the management committee.
+- 8.1 The Management Committee may, by resolution, reprimand, suspend or expel a member from membership of the Party if, in the opinion of the Management Committee, the member has materially breached any of its obligations under this Constitution or the Rules. - 8.2 The Management Committee must inform the member concerned of the grounds for the proposed disciplinary action and give the member reasonable opportunity to be heard. - 8.3 If any Management Committee member is biased against or in favour of the member concerned, the Management Committee must convene a disciplinary subcommittee to hear and determine any allegation that a member has materially breached one or more of its obligations under this Constitution or the Rules and to make recommendations to the Management Committee about the appropriate consequences of its findings.
+Any Management Committee member who may be biased must not be a member of the Disciplinary Subcommittee. - 8.4 The Management Committee may rely on the findings and recommendations of the Disciplinary Subcommittee, but is not required to do so.

+8.5 There is no right of appeal against the decision of the Management Committee.

-9. GRIEVANCE PROCEDURE
+9. GRIEVANCE PROCEDURE - DISPUTE RESOLUTION

-- 9.1 This grievance procedure applies to disputes between a member and another member; a member and the committee; or a member and the association.
+- 9.1 This grievance procedure applies to disputes between a member and another member; a member and the Management Committee; or a member and the Party.
 A member must not initiate a grievance procedure in relation to a matter that is the subject of a disciplinary procedure until the disciplinary procedure has been completed. - 9.2 The parties must first attempt to resolve the dispute themselves.
-If the parties are unable to resolve the dispute, the management committee must appoint a conciliator/arbitrator.
-The conciliator/arbitrator must not have a personal interest in the dispute, and must not be biased in favour or against any party. - 9.3 The parties must in good faith attempt to resolve the dispute by conciliation.
-A party may appoint another person to act on their behalf in the grievance procedure. - 9.4 If the conciliator/arbitrator is unable to resolve the dispute by agreement between the parties, the conciliator/arbitrator must determine the respective rights and obligations under this constitution of the parties and any other members.
-The conciliator/arbitrator's determination is binding on the parties and all members. - 9.5 The State, Territory and Commonwealth Acts applying to commercial arbitrations do not apply to the grievance procedure in this clause.
+If the parties are unable to resolve the dispute, the Management Committee must appoint a conciliator/arbitrator.
+The conciliator/arbitrator must not have a personal interest in the dispute and must not be biased in favour or against any party. - 9.3 The Management Committee may, but is not obliged to, refer the dispute to an external mediation service. - 9.4 The parties must in good faith attempt to resolve the dispute by conciliation. - 9.5 If the conciliator/arbitrator is unable to resolve the dispute by agreement between the parties, the conciliator/arbitrator must determine the respective rights and obligations under this Constitution of the parties and any other members.
+The conciliator/arbitrator's determination is binding on the parties and all members. - 9.6 The State, Territory and Commonwealth Acts applying to commercial arbitration do not apply to the grievance procedure in this clause.